 A 529 plan is a college savings plan that offers tax and financial aid benefits which help everyday families save for education costs.
-They may also be used to save and invest for K-12 tuition.
+The plan invests in mutual funds that grow in value over time, and if the funds are used for qualified education expenses, you don’t have to pay taxes on the investment gains.
+A 529 plan may also be used to save and invest for K-12 tuition.
 Much like a Roth IRA, contributions to a 529 plan are post-tax and are not deductible from federal income taxes.
 The 529 program was created in 1996 as part of the Small Business Job Protection Act.
 The numbers ‘529’ come from section 529 in the IRS tax code, which was created to incentivize taxpayers to save for college by allowing their earnings to accumulate tax-free.

 Want To Learn More?